Pointwise ergodic theorem for locally countable quasi-pmp graphs: Preliminaries

 \subsection{Equivalence relations}

-Let $E$ denote a \emph{countable} Borel equivalence relation on $X$, where ``countable'' refers to the size of each $E$-class, of course.
+Let $E$ denote a \textit{countable Borel} equivalence relation on $X$, that is: $E$ is a Borel subset of $X^2$ and each $E$-class is countable.
 We refer to \cite{JKL} and \cite{Kechris-Miller} for the general theory of countable equivalence relations.